What is Revenge Malware?

 Figure 3: Revenge MITRE ATT&CK MATRIX techniques

 Revenge is no slouch when it comes to Remote Banking Trojans.
-It has begun it’s lifespan as a simplistic malware with functionality and without anti-analysis features but has evolved to become a capable and persistent trojan used in massive attacks in Europe, North America, Asia, and the Middle East.
+It has begun its lifespan as a simplistic malware such as ransomware and without anti-analysis features but has evolved to become a capable and persistent trojan used in massive attacks in Europe, North America, Asia, and the Middle East.

 The popularity of this malware is not only due to its robust feature-set, but also ready availability since Revenge can be downloaded for free from a number of underground communities.